NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 </video>
 In order to get the numerical calculations to converge to the exact solutions we need a relatively long simulation.
 This can be **very** problematic when calculating cross-correlations using real data sets as it's possible a given time-series of collected data is insufficient to effectively calculate any underlying phenomena.
 However, the time it takes to converge to the exact solution is a function of the signal to noise ratio and as such shorter data sets will be sufficient for less noisy data.

-### Conclusion
-Cross-correlation is an essential data science technique to understand the flow of information in dynamical systems including [genetic networks](http://www.nature.com/ng/journal/v40/n12/abs/ng.281.html), [finance](https://arxiv.org/abs/1002.0321) and the [climate ](http://www.pnas.org/content/108/42/17296.full).
-Always remember, sometimes things take time.

 ## notes:
+* I got the historical congressional data from [here](https://www.infoplease.com/history-and-government/us-government/composition-congress-political-party-1855a2017)

-* I hacked this together on a couple jupyter notebooks, if you're curious as to how I made the animations you can find the code [here](https://github.com/NicholasARossi/xcor_animations)
+* I hacked this together on a couple jupyter notebooks in python, if you're curious as to how I made the animations you can find the code  [here](https://github.com/NicholasARossi/xcor_animations).
+Interactive plot was done with [plot.ly](www.plot.ly))

 * Cross-correlation does assume the underlying phenomena are [stationary](https://en.wikipedia.org/wiki/Stationary_process) and [ergodic](https://en.wikipedia.org/wiki/Ergodicity).
 There are work arounds for these assumptions but they are usually pretty messy.